 - 40 grams (1/4 cup) dark or semi-sweet chocolate, grated

-- Melt your chocolate in the microwave, stirring every 30 seconds, until smooth.
-Pour over cookie crust, brushing the chocolate right up the sides.
-Then pop back in the fridge.
+- Melt chocolate in the microwave, stirring every 30 seconds, until smooth.
+Pour over cookie crust, then use a pastry brush to spread the chocolate into one even layer – going right up the sides.
+Then pop crust back in the fridge.

 - To make the caramel, place butter, brown sugar and condensed milk in a medium saucepan and place on low heat.
 Stir gently until butter is melted and all the ingredients are combined.

 - To serve, slice bananas and arrange over the top of the caramel.
 Spoon whipped cream on top, and sprinkle over chocolate shavings.